-Overall, VSP performed poorly in patients receiving their discharge medications upon return from an off-site hospitalization or emergency room visit (MIT 7.003, 23.8%).
+Overall, VSP performed poorly in patients receiving their discharge medications upon return from an off-site hospitalization or emergency room encounter (MIT 7.003, 23.8%).
 Most medications were one to three days late with one exception in which the medication was 60 days late.
-Our clinicians reviewed 10 hospitalization
+Our clinicians reviewed 10 hospitalization events in 10 cases and found VSP's performance was acceptable.51 Please refer to the Transfers indicator for additional details.